-South Africa, or the Republic of South Africa (RSA), is a country located in the south of the African continent with 60 million people living in it.
+South Africa, or the Republic of South Africa (RSA), is a country located in the south of the African continent with 60 million people living it.
 South Africa’s First-World infrastructure and breathtaking holidays, First-World infrastructure, dramatic mountains, and superb beaches made it a famous destination for international tourists worldwide.

-Depending on the travel purpose, South African offers several types of visas for foreigners who plan to visit South Africa.
+Depending on the travel purpose, South Africa offers several types of visas for foreigners who plan to visit South Africa.
 This article will discuss African visas, different types of them, South African visa exemptions, and nationals who need to apply for visas in general.

 Who can get a South Africa visa?

 There are immigration officials at the South African border who will decide if the foreigner is allowed to enter the country upon their entry.
 Immigration officers will also determine the duration of the foreigner’s visit to South Africa.
 Visitors are not allowed to do any activities that are not defined in their visa type descriptions.

 The arrival date of travelers is the starting point for calculating the period of visa validity.
 Immigration officials are required to board foreigners back to their home countries if they arrive in the country without a visa.